-&lt;sup>3 Note: Students are categorised as full-time or part-time students based on the total EFTSL value of the units of study they undertook in 2022.
+3 Note: Students are categorised as full-time or part-time students based on the total EFTSL value of the units of study they undertook in [insert reported year].
 For example, a student undertook a full-time study load in Semester 1 which was equal to 0.5 EFTSL and undertook a part-time study load in Semester 2 which was equal to 0.375 EFTSL.
-This student would be categorised as a full-time student in 2022 as the total EFTSL they undertook in 2022 was equal to 0.875.
+This student would be categorised as a full-time student in [insert reported year] as the total EFTSL they undertook in [insert reported year] was equal to 0.875.

-Student Status 2022 SSAF charged \$ Approx. number of SSAF students remote learning 2022 Remote learning/Online only \$78 35
+Student Status 2023 SSAF charged \$ 2 Approx. number of SSAF students remote learning 2023 4 Remote learning/Online only NA \$0

-&lt;sup>4 Note: The Department understands that not all higher education providers capture mode of study in their information systems and many students undertake a mixed mode of study such as face-to-face and remote learning.
+4 Note: The Department understands that not all higher education providers capture mode of study in their information systems and many students undertake a mixed mode of study such as face-to-face and remote learning.
 The data provided above is for students who undertook remote learning for 100% of their units of study.
-Please note, due to the limitations of our information systems, the above data may be approximate.